Data-Science-Center-UB/Python-From-PANGAEA-to-Interactive-Maps/README.md

-This repository provides hands-on, self-learning notebooks developed for the workshop "From Data to Interactive Maps: Visualization Workflows with Geospatial Data from PANGAEA" hosted by the Data Science Center (DSC) at the University of Bremen.
+# Python: From PANGAEA to Interactive Maps

+This repository offers hands-on, self-learning notebooks that demonstrate Python workflows for visualizing geospatial data from PANGAEA (Data Publisher for Earth & Environmental Science).
+It contains three notebooks: retrieving data via the PANGAEA API, preprocessing the data, and visualizing the results.
+The notebooks build upon each other and are intended to be completed in order.

 The repository consists of: